Do you find yourself saying, I can’t homeschool middle school?

 There is no reason why you have to abandon everything that’s been working over the years.
 True, you will have to make some adjustments (you can’t just do crafts and call it art) but, for the most part, you can continue using your favorite homeschooling method.

-As an example, my girls don’t really create lapbooks anymore, but they do use notebooking regularly in history with tools like our favorite colonial notebooking and activity unit and science as part of their lab notebooks.
+As an example, my girls don’t really create lapbooks anymore.
+However, they do use notebooking regularly in history.
+We use tools like colonial notebooking and activity unit and science method pages as part of their lab notebooks.

 Kids need to be with friends